philipmendels/use-flexible-undo/stories/basics/make-undoable-from-to-handler-intro.md

 ### makeUndoableFTHandler & wrapFTHandler - Example

-In this example the utility **makeUndoableFTHandler** is used to create the do/redo and undo handlers for the undoable "updateCount" function
+This example is equivalent to the previous example, except that we we use the utility **makeUndoableFTHandler** to convert "setCount" to the do/redo and undo handlers for "updateCount".
+We then use **wrapFTHandler** to convert "updateCount" to the more specialized functions add, subtract, multiply and divide.